CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-elastic-cobol.md

 ### Technology Profile

 Heirloom Computing accurately transforms enterprise applications into Java while preserving business logic, thereby reducing cost and providing integration with modern systems.
 Through patented advanced language transformation and open architecture, Heirloom software complies and translates COBOL to Java in one-step, eliminating complexity and risk without vendor lock-in.
-The industry-leading development and deployment technology is compatible with internal systems, private, public or hybrid clouds, and Heirloom’’s platform-as-a-service.
+The industry-leading development and deployment technology is compatible with internal systems, private, public or hybrid clouds, and Heirloom’s platform-as-a-service.
 Java programmers are empowered to own, manage and maintain mainframe applications, which reduce the dependency on mainframe skill-sets.
 Companies can now quickly and safely transforms their enterprise applications with ease and confidence.

 ### Description